Rays vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The San Diego Padres and Manny Machado will square off against the Tampa Bay Rays and Yandy Diaz at PETCO Park on Friday, with the first pitch at 9:40 PM ET.
+Wander Franco and the Tampa Bay Rays face Juan Soto and the San Diego Padres at PETCO Park on Saturday.
+First pitch is at 7:15 PM ET.

-Oddsmakers list the Padres as -110 favorites on the moneyline, while giving the underdog Rays -110 moneyline odds.
+The Rays are the favorite in this one, at -115, while the underdog Padres have -105 odds to upset.
 The over/under is 8 runs for the contest.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.